 |Dust Storm Disaster

-(Also known as The Great Dust Storm)
+(aka.
+The Great Dust Storm)

 Words and Music by Woody Guthrie

 On the 14th day of April of 1935,

 There struck the worst of dust storms that ever filled the sky.